 MEEGAN KENNEDY, Associate Professor, Ph.D.
 Brown University

 (2000), M.A.
 University of Virginia (1992), B.A.
 Yale University (1988).
-Dr. Kennedy's research interests include Victorian literature and culture, the British novel, Victorian science and medicine, periodical studies, gender studies, and literature and medicine.
+Dr. Kennedy's research interests include Victorian literature and culture, the British novel, Victorian science and medicine, periodical studies, literature and medicine, and the history of technology.
 She is particularly interested in nineteenth-century theories of visuality and representation.
-She is an affiliated faculty member with the History and Philosophy of Science Program.
+She is a core faculty member with the History and Philosophy of Science Program.

-- Revising the Clinic: Vision and Representation in Victorian Medical Narrative and the Novel.
-Ohio State University Press, 2010.
+- Revising the Clinic: Vision and Representation in Victorian Medicine and the Novel.
+Ohio State UP, 2010; paperback, 2016.

-My current book project, Beautiful Mechanism, examines Victorians' romance with the microscope and its analogue, the eye.
+My current book project, Beautiful Mechanism, examines Victorians' fearful romance with the microscope.
 In other work, I am also exploring how nineteenth-century British novels and medical texts begin to use and resist using visual quantitative narratives, specifically tables, charts, and statistics.
 Please check out my website, meegankennedy.wordpress.com, for more information.